-The laboratory SOP should be updated yearly and a copy provided to the Chair.
+The laboratory SOP should be updated yearly, and a copy provided to the Chair and Research Quality Officer.

 Departmental efforts to promote a culture of scientific accountability

-- Research staff and trainees must read the lab SOP and the department SCAP yearly, and sign an affirmation that this has been done.
+- Research staff and trainees must read the lab SOP and the department SCAP yearly and attest that this has been done using the following survey link: http://bit.ly/SCAPattest2020.
 Staff are expected to adhere to the practices outlined in each.

 - Individuals engaged in research will be required to complete relevant online training modules and should take advantage of SOM programs designed to address research integrity.

 - An environment should be established and nurtured in which concerns about the integrity of another’s data can be comfortably voiced.
 Raising and responding to questions about data integrity should be a routine part of the critical review process and need not be reserved for cases of suspected scientific misconduct.